Donate

 What is Sheltersuit?

-Homelessness is becoming an increasingly largerproblem worldwide.
-A Sheltersuit is a temporary solution to provide people with protection.
-The Sheltersuit is also a solution for refugees in war or disaster areas (War in Ukraine, earthquake in Turkey and Syria).
-Sheltersuit collaborates with various homeless organizations to ensure that homeless people receive the Sheltersuit for free.
+Homelessness is a growing global problem.
+Sheltersuit is a temporary solution to provide people with protection.
+The Sheltersuit is also a lifesaver for refugees in war or disaster zones (the war in Ukraine, earthquakes in Turkey and Syria).
+Sheltersuit works with various homeless organizations that ensure homeless people receive the Sheltersuit for free.

 More info?
 Visit: sheltersuit.com